Automation

 peekaboo window focus --app "Notes"

-peekaboo hotkey cmd+n
+peekaboo press cmd+n --foreground

 peekaboo type "Standup notes\n\n- Shipped Peekaboo docs\n- Reviewed PR #42\n"

-peekaboo hotkey cmd+s
+peekaboo press cmd+s --foreground

 Three primitives, four lines.
 The agent does the same thing under the hood — it just plans the sequence for you.